PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     Auth: * !enemies bob@example.com
     ```

-    will be visible to anyone who's logged in except for members of the `enemies` group, but `bob@example.com` will be allowed.
+    will be visible to anyone who's logged in except for members of the `enemies` group, but `bob@example.com` will be allowed even if they are in `enemies`.

     Note that identities won't necessarily be an email address; they are only listed as such here for illustrative purposes.
 For example, a Mastodon user will appear as e.g. `https://queer.party/@fluffy`.